luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 cp -r /usr/share/doc/dovecot/example-config/conf.d /etc/dovecot
 ```

-As Luke stated, `dovecot` comes with a lot of "modules" (under `/etc/dovecot/conf.d/` if you copied that folder) for all sorts of configurations that you can include, but I do as he does and just edits/creates the whole `dovecot.conf` file; although, I would like to check each of the separate configuration files `dovecot` provides I think the options Luke provides are more than good enough.
+As Luke stated, `dovecot` comes with a lot of "modules" (under `/etc/dovecot/conf.d/` if you copied that folder) for all sorts of configurations that you can include, but I do as he does and just edit/create the whole `dovecot.conf` file; although, I would like to check each of the separate configuration files `dovecot` provides I think the options Luke provides are more than good enough.

 I'm working with an empty `dovecot.conf` file.
-Add the following lines for SSL and login configuration (also replace `{yourcertdir}` with the same certificate directory described in the Postfix section above, note that the `<` is required):
+Add the following lines for SSL and login configuration (also replace `{yourcertdir}` with the same certificate directory described in the [Postfix](#postfix) section above, note that the `<` is required):

 ```apache
 ssl = required